intel-analytics/ipex-llm/docs/docs/tutorials/orca-yarn-tutorial.md

 ```

 ## Yarn-Cluster
-When running programs on yarn cluster mode with `spark-submit` script, you could refer to steps as below:
+When running programs on yarn cluster mode with `spark-submit` script, you could refer to the following steps:
 ### Spark-Submit Script Preparation
-* Set the `archives` argument to the location of the Conda archive, which will be upload to remote clusters(i.e. HDFS) and distributed between all executors.
+* Set the `archives` argument to the path of the Conda archive, which will be upload to remote clusters(i.e. HDFS) and distributed between all executors.
 ```bash
 --archives environment.tar.gz#environment
 ```